-Disposal of Garden Rubbish
+Disposal of garden rubbish

-When disposing of garden rubbish or plant cuttings, it is best to compost or burn the plant material on site.
+When disposing of garden rubbish or plant cuttings, it is best to compost or burn the plant material.
+If this is not possible, remove it to a landfill site and have it buried.

 DO NOT DUMP YOUR RUBBISH ON THE ROADSIDE OR IN THE BUSH!